- The cost of one bottle of water from a vending machine is equivalent to the cost of drinking 8 glasses of tap water

 Spring Hollow Water Treatment Facility

 The Spring Hollow Water Treatment Facility is located in western Roanoke County, just past Dixie Caverns.
 Students must be in third grade or above to visit the facility.
 Students will tour the treatment plant as well as see our lab to learn about the chemical and bacteriological tests that we conduct on the drinking water in our distribution system.
 This facility can accomodate up to 60 students at a time.
 Please allow 45 minutes to tour the treatment and laboratory facilities.

 Crystal Spring Filtration Facility & Historic Pump Station

 Located next to Carilion Roanoke Memorial Hospital, Crystal Spring offers a look at Roanoke’s oldest drinking water source.
-Visitors to Crystal Spring can see the 1905 steam pump in action, view the water in the spring box, learn about the microfiltration process and see how Crystal Spring played a role in Roanoke’s early history and development.
-At the historic pumping station, located next to the filtration building, students can watch a short video about the history of Roanoke and Crystal Spring and see the Snow Steam Pump manufactured during the Industrial Revolution to pump water into the growing City of Roanoke.
+Visitors to Crystal Spring can see the 1905 steam pump in action, view the water in the spring box, learn about the ultrafiltration process and see how Crystal Spring played a role in Roanoke’s early development.
+This field trip can accomodate up to 40 students at a time.
+All grade levels can tour Crystal Spring.